justncodes/wos-giftcode/README.md

 # Whiteout Survival Gift Code Redemption Script

-Just a simple Python script that automates the process of redeeming gift codes in the game **Whiteout Survival**.
-It reads a list of Player IDs from a `.csv` file, sends requests to the game's giftcode redemption API, and redeems the specified gift code for each player.
+Python script that automates the process of redeeming gift codes in the game **Whiteout Survival**.
+It reads a list of Player IDs from a `.csv` file and sends requests to the game's giftcode redemption API to redeem the specified gift code for each player.

----

-## Features

-- **CSV Import**: Reads player IDs from a `.csv` file.
-Each ID should be on a new line.
-- **Command-Line Interface**: Accepts the `.csv` file path and gift code as arguments.
-- **Error Handling**: Provides clear error messages for missing or invalid inputs.
-- **Rate Limiting**: Adds a delay between requests to avoid triggering rate limits.

 ---